tprasadtp/go-githubapp/internal/testdata/README.md

 # Generating test data

 For generating test data, use a non production isolated github organization.
-Generating test data requires creating and installing a github app with at least `issues:write` and `contents:read` permissions on the repository.

 ## Generating WebHook test data